lameman12/Zanel-AI-Assistant/Music/musiccreds.md

 Source: [Orange Free Sounds](https://orangefreesounds.com/)
 License: [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/)

 All listed music remains the property of its respective copyright holder(s).
-The music is used in Vanta under the terms of the CC BY-NC 4.0 license.
-Vanta does not claim ownership of these musical works.
+The music is used in Zanel under the terms of the CC BY-NC 4.0 license.
+Zanel does not claim ownership of these musical works.

 ## Tracks